faithoflifedev/easy_onvif_workspace/bin/README.md

 -h, --help    Print this usage information.

 Available subcommands:
-  absolute-move        Operation to move pan,tilt or zoom to a absolute destination. continuous-move      Operation for continuous Pan/Tilt and Zoom movements. get-configuration    Get a specific PTZconfiguration from the device, identified by its reference token or name. get-configurations   Get all the existing PTZConfigurations from the device. get-presets          Operation to request all PTZ presets for the PTZNode in the selected profile. get-status           Operation to request PTZ status for the Node in the selected profile. goto-preset          Operation to go to a saved preset position for the PTZNode in the selected profile. move                 Operation for Relative Pan/Tilt and Zoom Move, without Zoom. move-down            Operation for a single step tilt down operation. move-left            Operation for a single step pan left operation. move-right           Operation for a single step tilt upwards operation move-up              Operation for a single step tilt upwards operation. relative-move        Operation for Relative Pan/Tilt and Zoom Move. remove-preset        Operation to remove a PTZ preset for the Node in the selected profile. set-preset           The SetPreset command saves the current device position parameters so that the device can move to the saved preset position through the GotoPreset operation. stop                 Operation to stop ongoing pan, tilt and zoom movements of absolute relative and continuous type. zoom                 Operation for zoom. zoom-in              Operation for a single step zoom in operation. zoom-out             Operation for a single step zoom out operation.
+  absolute-move                   Operation to move pan,tilt or zoom to a absolute destination. continuous-move                 Operation for continuous Pan/Tilt and Zoom movements. get-compatible-configurations   Contains the token of an existing media profile the configurations shall be compatible with. get-configuration               Get a specific PTZconfiguration from the device, identified by its reference token or name. get-configuration-options       Token of an existing configuration that the options are intended for. get-configurations              Get all the existing PTZConfigurations from the device. get-current-preset              Helper function to get the matching preset for the current PtzPosition and Zoom if there is a match get-preset-tour                 Operation to request a specific PTZ preset tour in the selected media profile. get-preset-tours                Operation to request PTZ preset tours in the selected media profiles. get-presets                     Operation to request all PTZ presets for the PTZNode in the selected profile. get-service-capabilities        Returns the capabilities of the PTZ service.
+The result is returned in a typed answer. get-status                      Operation to request PTZ status for the Node in the selected profile. goto-home-position              Operation to move the PTZ device to it's "home" position.
+The operation is supported if the HomeSupported element in the PTZNode is true. goto-preset                     Operation to go to a saved preset position for the PTZNode in the selected profile. move                            Operation for Relative Pan/Tilt Move without Zoom. move-down                       Operation for a single step tilt down operation. move-left                       Operation for a single step pan left operation. move-right                      Operation for a single step pan right operation move-up                         Operation for a single step tilt upwards operation. relative-move                   Operation for Relative Pan/Tilt and Zoom Move. remove-preset                   Operation to remove a PTZ preset for the Node in the selected profile. set-home-position               Operation to save current position as the home position.
+The SetHomePosition command returns with a failure if the “home” position is fixed and cannot be overwritten.
+If the SetHomePosition is successful, it is possible to recall the Home Position with the GotoHomePosition command. set-preset                      The SetPreset command saves the current device position parameters so that the device can move to the saved preset position through the GotoPreset operation. stop                            Operation to stop ongoing pan, tilt and zoom movements of absolute relative and continuous type. zoom                            Operation for zoom. zoom-in                         Operation for a single step zoom in operation. zoom-out                        Operation for a single step zoom out operation.
 ```

 #### ptz absolute-move